outerbounds/metaflow-card-notebook/README.md

 4. `flow_name`
 5. `pathspec`

-You can use these variables to retrieve the data you need from a Flow.
-It is recommended that the first cell in your notebook defines these variables, and that [you designate this cell with the tag "parameters"](https://papermill.readthedocs.io/en/latest/usage-parameterize.html).
+You can use these variables to retrieve the data you need from a flow.
+It is recommended that the first cell in your notebook defines these variables and that [you designate this cell with the tag "parameters"](https://papermill.readthedocs.io/en/latest/usage-parameterize.html).

 For example of this, see [tests/nbflow.ipynb](tests/nbflow.ipynb):

 ![](images/nb_params.png)

 ![](2022-02-07-19-52-50.png)

-> Note: in the example notebook thse variables are set to `None` however, you can set these variables to real values based on flows that have been previously executed for prototyping.
+> Note: in the example notebook these variables are set to `None` however, you can set these variables to real values based on flows that have been previously executed for prototyping.

 ## Step 2: Prepare your flow with the notebook card

 You can render cards from notebooks using the `@card(type='notebook')` decorator on a step.
 For example, in [tests/nbflow.py](tests/nbflow.py), the notebook [tests/nbflow.ipynb](tests/nbflow.ipynb) is run and rendered programatically:

 ```python
 from metaflow import step, current, FlowSpec, Parameter, card